 Tarantulas can go without food for several days, weeks or even months.
 It is quite usual for spiders to stop eating for longer periods of time.
 You do not immediately have to worry.
 To give more insight into how much your tarantula eats you should log the food intake.
 You can do this with a simple piece of a paper, notebook, or write it with whiteboard marker on the enclosure (when you’ll use whiteboard marker you can easily remove it again with disinfectant).
 Write down when you fed it, what you fed it and if your spider accepted the food.
 You can use simple code and abbreviations to do so: 17/9 2x CR or 22/9 R — which means on 17th of September it ate two crickets or on 22nd of September it refused to eat.

 Feeding tarantulas is quite easy.
 But, don’t use your hands to feed them; otherwise, your spider will bite your finger instead of the prey.
 Use long feeder tongs/tweezers instead (of at least 20cm (8″) in length).
 Place or drop the insect near your tarantula.
 If you know your tarantula has a good appetite you can also just drop the insect in the enclosure, so your tarantula can hunt it.
 However, make sure your spider will catch the prey eventually.
 Always remove (parts of) uneaten prey at least within 24 hours.

 Feeding insects need to be nutritious and healthy before you feed them.
 Read here about the general care of feeder insects.
 You can buy feeder insects online or at many pet stores.
 Would you like to breed your own feeder insects?
-Check out these pages on how to crickets and breed dubia roaches.
+Check out these pages on how to breed crickets or breed dubia roaches.